 Lochwinnoch Community Development Trust (LCDT) is a non-profit making company limited by guarantee (SC445206), which was originally formed as Lochwinnoch Community Development Company in 2013.
 It has recently changed its name and constitution to include ‘Trust’ in order to broaden its remit and is now a member of the Development Trusts Association of Scotland (DTAS).

-The company currently has eight directors and over 60 members.
+The company currently has five directors and over 80 members.
 The inaugural general meeting of LCDT was held on December 5th 2018.

 An example of one of our resources is the water aquifer, currently situated under the old Struthers lemonade factory.
 LCDC previously commissioned geological and legal studies (2018) which have shown that the aquifer is substantial and lies under both private and council-owned land.
 LCDT hopes that this resource could soon come into community ownership and could generate substantial income (£tens of thousands, at least!) every year, for community projects.
 See our Water Project for more information.